 Floating credenzas are not only functional, but give a room an aesthetic value.
 For example, if you want a TV right at eye level while you lie in bed, a floating credenza can make this possible.
 It is also useful for storing toys at a child’s height to give them easy access.

 A bedside table is always convenient for your glass of water or acts as a place to keep your bedtime books, but you can spice-up yours with a little imagination.
-Add some corbels and gold leaf to give it a luxurious finish.
+Add some brass corners and gold leaf to give it a luxurious finish.
 The dresser used here is the RAST.

 Your traditional bedside table comes with drawers.
 Ideally, you’ll want to be able to reach out and take what you need without tugging at a creaky drawer.
 With its four compartments, an IKEA Kallax makes this a lot easier.